HPrinz/microservices-demo/README.md

    >   "readinessProbe" fields.
    > - `kubernetes-manifests/loadgenerator.yaml`: delete "initContainers" field.

-3. Install the automatic sidecar injection (annotate the `default` namespace with the label):

-       kubectl label namespace default istio-injection=enabled

-4. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.
+3. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.

        kubectl apply -f ./istio-manifests

     This is required only once.

-5. Deploy the application with `skaffold run --default-repo=gcr.io/[PROJECT_ID]`.
+4. Deploy the application with `skaffold run --default-repo=gcr.io/[PROJECT_ID]`.

-6. Run `kubectl get pods` to see pods are in a healthy and ready state.
+5. Run `kubectl get pods` to see pods are in a healthy and ready state.

-7. Find the IP address of your istio gateway Ingress or Service, and visit the application.
+6. Find the IP address of your istio gateway Ingress or Service, and visit the application.

        INGRESS_HOST="$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"

        echo "$INGRESS_HOST"

        curl -v "http://$INGRESS_HOST"

 ## Conferences featuring Hipster Shop